-(GASPS) So, what is empathy and why is it VERY different than sympathy?
+(GASPS) So, what is empathy, and why is it very different from sympathy?
 Empathy fuels connection.
 Sympathy drives disconnection.

 " (LAUGHTER) "Uh. . .